mporterbrown/AmTheLifeOfTheParty/README.md

-# AmTheLifeOfTheParty
+# Am The Life Of The Party
-College GameJam 2021 Submission\
+College GameJam 2021 Submission
+#Move around with the up,downleft, and right arrow keys
+#Press A for positive reaction, and B for negative reaction